iEranDEV/iEranDEV/README.md

     </div>
     <br>
     <div>
-        👋 Hi!
-My name is <strong>Olaf</strong> and I'm 20-year-old developer from Poland, who has been in contact with programming in various forms since childhood.
-Currently, I'm focused on Frontend, and I'm excited to continue developing my skills in this area.
-I enjoy working on my personal coding projects and exploring new technologies.
-I'm constantly challenging myself to learn new things and improve my knowledge.
+        👋 I'm 21 years old and based in Poznań, Poland.
+I'm currently studying at Poznań University of Technology and working as a frontend developer.
+I specialize in React and Next.js, but I'm also comfortable with a wide range of web technologies.
+I'm a fast learner, always eager to explore new tools and frameworks.
+I value clean, efficient code and focus on building user-friendly, high-performance interfaces.
         <br><br>
         <h4>Check out my <a href="https://www.narei.me">personal website</a>! 👀</h4>
     </div>